Chris Rigg: Sunderland

 With Sunderland facing numerous injuries in their squad, Rigg was named on the bench for the EFL Championship game against Blackpool on 1 January 2023.
-Less than a week later, he was again named on the bench, alongside fellow young player Tom Watson, for an FA Cup third round game against Shrewsbury Town, with manager Tony Mowbray saying Rigg was "really impressive", having watched him train with the first team.
+Less than a week later, he was again named on the bench, alongside fellow young player Tom Watson, for an FA Cup third-round game against Shrewsbury Town, with manager Tony Mowbray saying Rigg was "really impressive", having watched him train with the first team.

 Rigg made his professional debut in the game against Shrewsbury Town on 7 January 2023, coming on as a substitute for Édouard Michut in a 2–1 win.
 In doing so, he became the second youngest player in Sunderland history, behind Derek Forster.
 Following his debut, he was promoted to the Sunderland first team, having to train with the squad only one or two days a week, as he was still in school at the time.
 Rigg's second appearance came in the following round of the FA Cup against Fulham, replacing Patrick Roberts in the 86th minute.
 In injury time, with the score at 1–1, he received a cut back from Abdoullah Ba before firing a shot into the roof of the Fulham net, only to have the goal disallowed due to Ba being offside.

 He scored his first competitive goal for Sunderland in an EFL Cup tie against Crewe Alexandra on 8 August 2023.
 With this goal, he not only became Sunderland's youngest ever goalscorer, but also the youngest goalscorer in the competition's history.
 On 2 September, Rigg scored on his league debut against Southampton, netting the final goal in a 5–0 home win.
 In doing so he became Sunderland's youngest ever league goalscorer, breaking a record held by Jimmy Hamilton for over half a century.

-Rigg's back-heeled goal against Middlesbrough on 21 September 2024 earnt him the EFL Championship Goal of the Month award for September 2024.
+Rigg's back-heeled goal against Middlesbrough on 21 September 2024 earned him the EFL Championship Goal of the Month award for September 2024.
 On 27 April 2025, he was named EFL Championship Apprentice of the Season.
+The season saw Sunderland achieve promotion to the Premier League via the play-offs.

+Rigg made his Premier League debut on 16 August 2025, coming on as a substitute in a 3–0 win against West Ham United.
+He scored his first Premier League goal on 19 April 2026, Sunderland's first goal in a 3–4 defeat to Aston Villa.
+On 28 August 2025, Rigg signed a five-year contract extension with Sunderland, keeping him at the club until 2030.